MetaMask/metamask-docs/snaps/learn/tutorials/gas-estimation.md

 }
 ```

 Open `packages/snap/package.json` in a text editor.
+Edit the `files` array and reference the
-Edit the `files` array and add the `images/` folder:
+`images/` folder:

 ```json title="package.json"
 "files": [